jrobio/lutris_installers/Star Trek: Deep Space Nine - Harbinger/README.md

 ## Acknowledgements

-- [Trek Core](https://www.trekcore.com/) for maintaining accurate and obscure information and media about all things Star Trek.
+- [MyAbandonware](https://www.myabandonware.com/game/star-trek-deep-space-nine-harbinger-dka) for keeping old games alive and providing excellent install instructions in the comments.
-- [MyAbandonware](http://www.myabandonware.com/) for keeping old games alive and providing excellent install instructions in the comments.
+- [Trek Core](https://gaming.trekcore.com/harbinger/) for maintaining accurate and obscure information and media about all things Star Trek.